Renata1995/Rules-and-Associations-in-AGL/README.md

   * Participants will be told that training strings follow a certain grammar but not details of the grammar
   * Participants will be asked to determine whether new items are G or UG

+* #### Transfer Setting
+Learning items and test items involve different modularities. i.e. The learning session uses letter sequences and the test session uses color sequences.

 * ##### Normal Results:
-  * Participants could exhibit above chance accuracy
+  * Participants exhibit above chance accuracy
   * Participants could not articulate how they make grammaticality judgments.

 ### PRESENT EXPERIMENT